inesp/inesp.github.io/about.md

 permalink: /about/
 ---

 Hi, my name is Ines Panker.
 I'm a software engineer by trade and an explorer at heart.

-I'm currently making my living mostly as a Python Web Developer and a mentor for everything software-related.

-My forte is **finding patterns**... in code, in systems, in data and in people.
-Must not forget the people 😉.

-<small>- *I hate writing about myself.
-I've been writing this page for 5 years now.
-Even in the age of ChatGPT I still can't find the words to describe myself.
-The right words keep eluding me.*</small>

-I'm good at organizing chaos and also good at simplifying complexity to just the right level for every situation.
+I've been building software **for almost 2 decades**.
+In the last 10 years focusing on **Python**.

+I'm fascinated by elegant solutions to complex problems, **finding simple, straightforward patterns in** what at first glance appears to be **unorganized chaos**.

+At the beginning, code often takes the form of 50 if-statements one after the other, but then it must evolve towards systems that hold their own meaning inside themselves, **systems that are intuitive to use and intuitive to maintain and extend**.

 **Think of me as the chaos whisperer.** I'm turning wild messes into smooth, scalable systems.

 The best code systems are like well-designed cities: carefully planned, easy to navigate, and capable of growing without falling apart.
 The catch is to build **foundations** while creating solutions.

-My other passion lies with ***people*** and our motivations as we interact with code.

-It all started with in a wrong lecture hall.
-I was heading to a lecture about some "very important, backend stuff" and ended up in the wrong room, where somebody just casually gave the best talk of the conference, a talk about intuitive design to a half empty room.

-And since then I can't stop thinking about: What's the point of the code we write?
-Who is it for?
-What do they want and need from the software?
-How can we make it easier for them to use it?

-But once you start thinking about people, you eventually realize developers and managers are also people.

-So, what do they want and need from code?
-Can we build code systems that take care of the bureaucratic aspects of code interactions: **let's automate everything** that isn't fun to do manually.
-Technology must work for us, not we for it.
-How do you build a **community**, a true team of people to replace the often autocratic default relationships inside companies?

-What about the on-lookers?
-What is the point of the media in this whole equation?
-Which **lies** are we telling ourselves and which do we gladly hear from industry leaders?
+My other passion is to observe the **human aspect** of software.

+The IT profession wants to give the impression that code is at the center of everything, technical details rule our world.
+But as soon as you look closer, you can find **humans everywhere** - we build software for people to use it, we build software in teams of people, we are being watched by the society of people while we built it.

+Building software is a deeply human endeavor.

+The questions start with: Who will use this code and how?
+How will they try to abuse it?

+But then quickly and silently transition into questions about our teams: How do I make other devs abopt new coding principals?
+How do I make the manager see that security is also essential and PR reviews prevent bugs?

+And then gradually we also see that society is watching: Why is my doctor tentatively asking  me if AI will replace her?
+The news is talking about drones sending medicine to remote areas, is my code running on them?

+There are a million facets to building software.
+Building software starts way before we open a code editor, it starts already in various meeting rooms and in meetups and conferences.
+And it ends way after we close the code editor, it ends in the hands of the users, in the hands of the society.

-There are a million facets to building software. **My focus is creating solid architecture, maintainable, scalable and efficient while ensuring it aligns with the business goals and prioritizes users' needs.**
+**My focus is thus creating solid architecture, maintainable, scalable, safe and efficient while ensuring it aligns with the business goals and prioritizes users' needs.**